dcunited001/dcunited001.github.io/_posts/2017-02-14-oneirontology-engineering-cultural-touchstones-for-mythos.md

 cultural dynamics.** It begins to confer what can be perceived as God-like wisdom and intuiton.

+> "Religions have no value because they contain irrational information
+> that cannot be logically demonstrated to be true." - Some Atheist
+> Dude

 <a name="geographically-invariant-signs" />

 ### [Geographically Invariant Signs](#geographically-invariant-signs)